Skip to main content

 Google states that it wants to “…deliver the most relevant and reliable information available.”
 As such, Google has an incentive to show businesses that are most likely to satisfy the customer’s search.

 Of course, Google will certainly still show low-rated businesses.
-However, we do believe Google, and other search engines, favor relevant businesses with a higher star rating if it is also in conjunction with other factors like recency, frequency, and review count.
+However, we do believe Google and other search engines favor relevant businesses with a higher star rating if it is also in conjunction with other factors like recency, velocity, and review count.

 Keyword Filters for Google Review Rating